ChrisAkridge/Cix/docs/Intrinsics and Function Pointers.md

 # Cix: Intrinsics and Function Pointers

-This document describes upcoming changes to the Cix standard.

 ## Intrinsic

 An intrinsic is a keyword denoting a special, built-in object provided by the compiler.
 Intrinsics can be types or functions.
 Their implementation is provided by the compiler and their usage generates special code.

-All intrinsics begin with an `@` symbol, like so: `@hwcall`.
+All intrinsics begin with an `@` symbol, like so: `@intrinsic`.
 This both signifies the locations of intrinsics to the compiler and allows the user to define normal identifiers with those names.
 They also allow for differing syntactic constructs for certain intrinsics.

-Intrinsic keywords should be lexed as one word: `@hwcall`, not `@` then `hwcall`.
-At tokenization, they should be given the `Intrinsic` token type.
+Intrinsic keywords should be lexed as one word: `@intrinsic`, not `@` then `intrinsic`.
 Depending on the value of the intrinsic, other phases of the compiler may produce a different AST or generate different code than if a different identifier was used in its place.

 ## Function Pointers